U.S. museum debut for Calder Picasso at the de Young

 Works in “Gravity and Grace” have substantial mass yet seem to defy the rules of gravity.
 Calder’s perfectly balanced Tightrope Worker (1944) is an unusual excursion into solid and fully three-dimensional sculpture that still retains the artist’s preoccupation with movement, while Picasso’s Vase with Flower (1951) challenges conceptions of mass and weight by depicting a soft and fragile flower in hard and durable cast bronze.

-The exhibition’s final section, “Folding and Piercing,” will challenge traditional definitions that equate sculpture with solid three-dimensional mass.
+The exhibition’s final section, “Folding and Piercing,” challenges traditional definitions that equate sculpture with solid three-dimensional mass.
 The sheet-metal standing mobile Louisa’s Valentine (1955), with a miniature mobile animating the heart-shaped void, was made by Calder as a valentine for his wife.
 Picasso’s Woman with Outstretched Arms (1961), sculpted out of metal yet retaining the lightness of paper, flattens the female form into silhouettes and plays on the dialogue between substance and void.

 Media Image Gallery